arunmhere62/IPMS-mob-ui/README.md

 3. User enters OTP
 4. On successful verification, user is logged in
 5. Access token is stored and used for subsequent API calls
-6. Token is automatically added to all API requests via Axios interceptor
+6. Token is automatically added to all API requests via RTK Query base headers

 ## Building for Production